Queensland Conveyancing FAQ

 • For example, a foreign person buying a $6-7m property will pay a whopping $531,000 FIRB application fee!

-These amounts are of course on top of the standard transfer duty fees payable, and a foreigner (anyone not an Australian Citizen or Permanent Resident), will also need to pay AFAD, which is Additional Foreign Acquirer Duty, of 8% of the purchase price as an extra.
+These amounts are of course on top of the standard transfer duty fees payable.
+A foreigner (anyone not an Australian Citizen or Permanent Resident) will also need to pay AFAD – Additional Foreign Acquirer Duty – an extra 8% of the purchase price.

 For a $1m purchase in Queensland, it would be $30,850 for the transfer duty, $44,100 for the FIRB application fee, and an extra $80,000 in AFAD!